• 00Days

 • Introduce the speakers (biographies are not necessary due to time constraints, full name and presentation title is sufficient)

-• Facilitate Q&A through the virtual platform
+• Facilitate Q&A through the congress app

 • Ensure the session runs to time and does not exceed the allocated time